 Not far from downtown, antique stores line both sides of Eighth Avenue South.
 A collector’s haven, the area has become known as a premier antiques district.
 Monthly, a local auction house in the center of the district at Douglas Corner opens its doors for one night of auctioning mayhem to a standing-room-only crowd.

-Known as Nashville’s Antique District, you’ll find a dozen shops on Eighth featuring fine antiques at stores like Á la Maison, the Corduroy Horse and Fine Offerings Antiques to eclectic stores like Pre-To-Post Modern, Classic Modern, Cane-Ery Antique Mall and FLIP.
+Known as Nashville’s Antique District, you’ll find a dozen shops on Eighth featuring fine antiques at stores like Á la Maison, the Corduroy Horse and Fine Offerings Antiques to eclectic stores like Pre-To-Post Modern, Classic Modern, FLIP, and Cane-Ery Antique Mall.

 Many diners converge on Eighth Avenue for Southern cooking at Arnold’s Country Kitchen.
 Open for breakfast and lunch, Arnold’s serves some of the very best of Nashville’s indigenous cuisine.
 Called a meat-and-three, this style of restaurant refers to the meals served for one price – a choice of meat plus three vegetables.
 Proprietor Jack Arnold stands behind the buffet counter and barks your order as you slide through the long line.

-Flyte World Dining and Wine is a casually elegant, fine dining restaurant specializing in creative food and beverage menus and fresh, organic, and humanely raised ingredients.
+Flyte World Dining and Wine is a casually-elegant, fine-dining restaurant specializing in creative food and beverage menus and fresh, organic and humanely-raised ingredients.
 Flyte aspires to offer diners an opportunity to engage in an exploration of world cuisine, interesting wines and finely-crafted beers.
 Pour House is the new Prohibition Era-themed restaurant that offers one of the largest Bourbon selections in the city.
 Walls are made out of garage windows that open in the summer and offer live music, while a rooftop patio/bar awaits you on the top level.